In the Bedroom: Critical reception

-David Edelstein of Slate Magazine in his review of the film wrote that "it is the best movie of the last several years" and described it "the most evocative, the most mysterious, the most inconsolably devastating" film.
-He further mentioned that the effect of the film "isn't over when you leave the theater" and that it's "always going to be there".
-He also called In the Bedroom a "masterpiece".
+David Edelstein of Slate Magazine wrote, "it is the best movie of the last several years," and described it as "the most evocative, the most mysterious, the most inconsolably devastating."
+Edelstein said that the film "isn't over when you leave the theater", that it's "always going to be there," and called it a "masterpiece".

 Neil Norman of The Evening Standard stated "It is apparent that Field has not only studied the masters of cinematic understatement, such as Ozu and Bergman, but that he fully understands their processes...
 Field's achievement is such a perfectly consummated marriage of intent and execution that he need never make another movie.
 I would not be alone, I think, in hoping he will make many more."

 William Arnold of the Seattle Post-Intelligencer compared Field's direction to Kubrick's, saying that it "manages to feel both highly controlled and effortlessly spontaneous at the same time; and his lifting of the facade of this picturesque, Norman Rockwell setting is carried out with surgical precision".
 He further mentioned that "like Kubrick, Field doesn't make any moral judgments about his characters, and his film remains stubbornly enigmatic.
 It can be read as a high-class revenge thriller, an ode to the futility of vengeance or almost anything in between."